alfajango/alfajango.github.com/_posts/2012-01-09-dynatable.md

 });
 {% endhighlight %}

-We could have defined our own `table.cellFilter` as well, defining a custom function for rendering each attribute within the row, but we opted to skip it entirely and to just do everything in the `table.rowFilter`.
+We could have defined our own `filters._cellFilter` as well, defining a custom function for rendering each attribute within the row, but we opted to skip it entirely and to just do everything in the `filters._rowFilter`.

 <div class="dynatable-demo">
   <ul id="ul-example" class="row-fluid">